 Three lawsuits against the Mayo Clinic are moving forward this month.
 The lawsuits allege that Ahmad Alsughayer, a surgery resident at Mayo Clinic, violated HIPAA multiple times.
 He accessed PHI without authorization.

-Mayo Clinic terminated Alsughayer after it investigated the incident.
+Besides, Mayo Clinic terminated Alsughayer after it investigated the incident.
 Alsughayer unlawfully accessed 1,614 patients’ personal data.
 The FBI is currently pressing criminal charges against the former resident.

 But, the court may hold Mayo Clinic itself liable for non-compliance.
 Harmed patients filed the lawsuit in Minnesota.
 The Minnesota Health Records Act (MHRA) grants patients a private cause of action.